informatik-mannheim/cblocks/README.md

 Alternatively you can read sensor data and control cBlocks via MQTT.
 The topic structure is described [here](https://github.com/informatik-mannheim/cblocks-backend/wiki/Real-time).
 Run `mosquitto_pub -t 'myClient/3307/0/0/input' -m '{"data": 100}'` to turn the motor to 100%.

-cBlocks was developed as part of the ProFI research project funded by the German Federal Ministry of Education and Research (BMBF).
+cBlocks was developed as part of the ProFI research project (FKZ: 01IS16015) funded by the German Federal Ministry of Education and Research (BMBF).

 <img src="pictures/bmbf_logo.jpg" alt="BMBF Logo" width="300"/>